ThatOneUnoriginal/lua-yt-dlp-wrapper/README.md

 ## Finish audioParameters
 Currently, if a user selects the option to export audio, they encounter a dead end, as the audioParameters() function is non-functional.
 Functionality needs to be implemented within audioParameters() to handle audio-specific options and parameters.

-## Custom Paremter Confirmation
+## ~~Custom Paremter Confirmation~~
+Function readded in commit [5c879fb](https://github.com/ThatOneUnoriginal/lua-yt-dlp-wrapper/commit/5c879fbb29f7e961755d14bbb1b7aef506e5144d)
-Currently, the application assumes users entering custom parameters are experienced and provides no safeguards against errors.
+~~Currently, the application assumes users entering custom parameters are experienced and provides no safeguards against errors.
 While it's reasonable to expect advanced users to be familiar with yt-dlp syntax, introducing validation could significantly improve usability.
-For instance, detecting and notifying users about misspelled or invalid parameters would help catch mistakes early, prevent silent failures, and improve overall reliability.
+For instance, detecting and notifying users about misspelled or invalid parameters would help catch mistakes early, prevent silent failures, and improve overall reliability.~~

 # Questions
 ## What systems are supported?